jimmoffitt/developer_advocate.blog/metadataEvolution/search_timeline.md

 #### 2006
  + March 26 - ```lang:```
  + July 13 - ```has:mentions```
- + October 6 - ```has:symbols```. $cashtags for discussing stock symbols does not become common until early 2009.
+ + October 6 - ```has:symbols```. $cashtags (or symbols) for discussing stock symbols does not become common until early 2009.
+Until then most usage was probably slang (e.g., $slang).
  + October 26 - ```has:links```
  + November 23 - ```has:hashtags```

 #### 2007
  + January 30 - First first-class @reply (in_reply_to_user_id), ```reply_to_status_id:``` begins matching.
- + August 23 - “hashtag invented” according to internal history.
+ + August 23 - Hashtag emerge as common convention for organizing topics and conversations.
 First real use a week later.

 #### 2009
 + May 15 - ```is:retweet```.
 Note that this Operator starts matching with the 'beta' release of official Retweets and its "Via @' pattern.
 During this beta period, the Tweet verb is 'post' and the original Tweet is not included in the payload.